2023 LGBT plus CC Art

-The conference is focused on helping participants to be more effective advocates for themselves and their communities, and to help them leverage the power that comes from working as a team.
+The conference is focused on helping participants to be more effective advocates for themselves and their communities, and to help them leverage the power that comes from standing strong.

 Conference Highlights